bizz84/MVCarouselCollectionView/README.md

 Requirements
 -------------------------------------------------------
-MVCarouselCollectionView requires iOS 8.0 or greater.
+MVCarouselCollectionView was tested under XCode 6.1 and requires iOS 8.0 or greater.

 License